brink-daniel/brink-daniel.github.io/README.md

 ### Recompile for SSMS 18.x

-SSMS 18.x is not officially supported, but SSMS Object Explorer Menu can be recompiled with the correct dll files for SSMS 18.x and made to work.
+SSMS 18.x is not officially supported, but the SSMS Object Explorer Menu extension can be recompiled with the correct dll files for SSMS 18.x and made to work.
 Download the [source code](https://github.com/brink-daniel/ssms-object-explorer-menu) and replace the lib/SqlPackageBase.dll and lib/SqlWorkbench.Interfaces.dll with your local SSMS 18.x version of the same files found in `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE`.
 Then recompile the extension and follow the installation instructions below.